Quick Facts: Earning an Ed.D. in Kentucky

 No Dissertation Ed.D.
 Programs in Kentucky

-Dread the thought of a long Ed.D. dissertation?
-A couple of Kentucky universities have headed down an alternative route.
-For example, Morehead State University’s Doctor of Education with three specializations includes a doctoral capstone instead.
+A few Kentucky universities have developed alternatives to the traditional 5-chapter dissertation.
+For example, Morehead State University’s Online Ed.D. features a doctoral capstone instead.
 This is a practice-based, research-heavy project that addresses a particular educational challenge.

-Spalding University takes a slightly different approach in its Doctor of Education in Leadership.
+Spalding University takes a slightly different approach in its Online Ed.D. in Leadership.
 Like MSU, Spalding wants Ed.D. students to tackle a research-based capstone project that directly applies to their place of employment or to the needs of a for-profit or not-for-profit organization.
-But it also expects students to produce some specific deliverables, including:
+But it also expects students to produce some specific deliverables, including a submission-ready scholarly article that describes and discusses the student’s approved capstone project and findings.

 Doctoral Education Funding in Kentucky

-It’s not always easy to locate doctoral funding information on Kentucky Ed.D. program websites.
-To save you time, we’ve highlighted as many internal opportunities as we could find, including Ed.D. fellowships, tuition breaks, diversity awards, payment plans, and more.
-The university’s Office of Financial Aid will also be able to assist with advice on the FAFSA and external aid (e.g. federal & private loans, national fellowships, etc.).
+The following section includes ideas for doctoral funding opportunities within Kentucky universities, including links to Ed.D. fellowships, tuition breaks, diversity awards, payment plans, and more.
+The Office of Financial Aid and/or the Graduate School will be able to assist with advice on the FAFSA and external aid (e.g. federal & private loans).

 Eastern Kentucky University

-The College of Education has a section on Student Scholarships that’s worth a look.
-Possible graduate funds include the: Cooper Memorial Fund and the Lutes Memorial Endowed Scholarship.
-EKU graduate students are also eligible for Other Awards, including some general scholarships, but it’s always best to ask if doctorate in education students are classified as “graduate.”
+EKU graduate students may be eligible for some general scholarships, but it’s always best to ask if doctorate in education students are classified as “graduate.”
 If so, full-time students can look into Graduate Assistantships.
+Employees of EKU’s current corporate partners may also qualify for a tuitioin discount.

 Morehead State University

-MSU has a section on Paying for Graduate School, with details on the financial aid process and Graduate Assistantships.
-Doctoral students are not eligible for the Dehart Fellowship, because the award only applies to master’s-level students.
+MSU has a section on Paying for Graduate School, with details on the financial aid process, scholarships, and Graduate Assistantships.
+Doctoral students are not eligible for the Major James Scott Dehart Fellowship, because the award only applies to master’s-level students.

 Murray State University

-The College of Education has devoted a section to Scholarships and Funding.
-There are some COE awards for graduate students, including one for folks in the Department of Educational Studies, Leadership & Counseling, but it’s best to check if Ed.D. students are eligible.
-(We noticed that MSU uses the terms “graduate” and “doctoral” in its tuition structure.)
+The College of Education has a section on Scholarships and Funding.
+There are some COE awards for graduate students, but it’s best to check if Ed.D. students are eligible.

 University of Kentucky